shahed137003/Codeforce-Problem-Solving/README.md

 ## this repositry includes 🤩⚠️ :
-Problems and its solution with python the solution is included in the sourcecode with java extension
+Problems and its solution with python the solution is included in the sourcecode with python extension